 The areas of concern are female literacy and female sex ratio.
 The government is taking measures to improve the condition of females here.
 In rural areas the female sex ratio is very unfortunate, which needs improvement.
-Chandigarh has only one district called Chandigarh.

 Economy of Chandigarh

-Government and politics of Chandigarh
+Government and Politics of Chandigarh

 Various bodies have been created to look after the different sectors of administration like education, social welfare, vigilance, environment, housing, animal husbandry, excise and taxation, health, food and supplier and urban planning.

-?Chandigarh is under the Ministry of Home affairs.
+Chandigarh is under the Ministry of Home Affairs.
 In the position on the Advisory, a senior officer belonging to the IAS service is the second in command.
-The person belongs to the AGMU cadre of IAS.
-The Deputy Commissioner belongs to the IAS and in control of the general administration of the Chandigarh UT.
-The Senior Superintendent of Police or the IPS controls the law and order of Chandigarh UT.
+The officer belongs to the AGMU cadre of IAS.
+The Deputy Commissioner belongs to the IAS and controls the general administration of the union territory.
+The Senior Superintendent of Police or the IPS controls the law and order here.

 Language of Chandigarh